How to Add FAQ Schema in WordPress (2026 Guide)

 3. 2026: The AI search era.
 Google AI Overviews, Perplexity, and ChatGPT search actively parse FAQ schema.
 The markup is more useful than ever for AI-driven search, even without the visual rich results in traditional Google search.

 The key takeaway: FAQ schema is no longer about Google rich results.
-It is about making your content machine-readable for the next generation of search engines.
+It’s about making your content machine-readable for AI-powered search tools like Perplexity and Google AI Overviews.

 FAQ Schema Implementation Workflow